G7R666/PhantomFog/README.md

-# PhantomFog - Advanced Security Fog Tool
+# PhantomFog -  Tool

-**PhantomFog** is an advanced adaptive network noise and monitoring tool.
-It is designed for authorized testing only, creating controlled network noise, monitoring activity, and logging security events.

----

 ## Features

 - Adaptive network noise generation to mislead potential attackers.
 - Monitors authentication logs for suspicious activity.
-- Fingerprints system information safely.
+-
 - Minimal web dashboard for real-time monitoring.
 - Safe and non-intrusive: does not modify or encrypt files.